rsp2k/django-guest-user2/README.md

 ## 📈 Development Status

 This project is under **active development** with regular updates and improvements.

+### Fork History

+This repository is a maintained fork of the original [julianwachholz/django-guest-user](https://github.com/julianwachholz/django-guest-user) project, which appears to be abandoned (last updated in early 2023).
+This fork provides:

+- ✨ **Bug fixes and improvements**
+- 🔄 **Dependency updates** (including Django 5.x support)
+- 🧪 **Expanded testing** across more Python/Django combinations
+- 📚 **Updated documentation**
+- 🛠️ **Ongoing maintenance** and issue resolution

-The core functionality is stable and production-ready, built upon the solid foundation of [django-lazysignup](https://github.com/danfairs/django-lazysignup).
+The core functionality is stable and production-ready, built upon the solid foundation of both [django-lazysignup](https://github.com/danfairs/django-lazysignup) and the original django-guest-user.

-**Recent improvements:**
+**Recent improvements in this fork:**
 - ✨ Enhanced request parameter support in name generators
 - 🔧 Improved dependency management and testing
 - 📚 Updated documentation for Django 5.x
 - 🛡️ Expanded test matrix for better compatibility
+- 🐛 Fixed missing dependency issues

 ## 📄 License